Merry Hill Shopping Centre: Retail park

 Beyond the main shopping centre is a separate retail park that has a number of shops and restaurants and also a cinema.
-Stores in this area include Wren Kitchens, Oak Furniture Land, Bensons for Beds, The Range, Currys, B&M Home & Garden, Carpetright, Halfords, Pets at Home and Matalan.
-In April 2021, Lidl announced plans to open a store in the former Ultimate Outdoors unit; this opened later the same year.
+Stores in this area include Wren Kitchens, Oak Furniture Land, Bensons for Beds, The Range, Currys, B&M Home & Garden, B&Q, Pets at Home and Matalan.

+In April 2021, Lidl announced plans to open a store in part of the former Ultimate Outdoors unit, this opened in 2022.
+TK Maxx opned in the rest of the unit in the same year, replacing a unit in the Merry Hill centre itself.